MyFormworks/Formworks/Resources/glossary.md

 ViewModel for FWFormViewController.
 Holds and array of FWComponentViewModel objects.

-### FWCollectionView
+### FWTableView
 `Final Class`
-The UICollectionView subclass containing the components of our form.
+The UITableView subclass containing the components of our form.

 ### FWComponentCell
 `Protocol`
-Represents a cell of FWCollectionView.
+Represents a cell of FWTableView.
-Demands classes to be subclassed from UICollenctionViewCell.
+Demands classes to be subclassed from UITableViewCell.

 ### FWComponentViewModel
 `Protocol`